 Location independent movement is gaining traction and more people are considering this dynamic lifestyle.
 But what are the best digital nomad destinations?
 Where should you go in 2019?

-Last year I traveled to 15 countries on four continents.
-2017 was the best year so far and I met dozens of incredible people.
-This year, I’m taking over the Latin America where I’ll spend the first four months of the year.
+Last year I traveled to 17 countries on four continents.
+2018 was the best year so far and I met dozens of incredible people.
+This year, I’m looking to move to Spain and build a home base.

 Whether you’re looking for fellow nomads and tight communities, unique experiences, work-friendly environment with the fast and reliable internet, comfortable long-term living, budget options or something to nourish your soul these destinations have it all.